Born This Way (album)

 Born This Way is the second studio album by American singer Lady Gaga.
 (Note: Occasionally, Gaga's debut album The Fame (2008) and its reissue The Fame Monster (2009) are counted separately, which would make Born This Way her third studio album.)
 It was released by Interscope Records on May 23, 2011.
-It was co-written and co-produced by Gaga with other producers, including Fernando Garibay and RedOne, who had previously worked with her.
-She also worked with artists such as E Street Band saxophonist Clarence Clemons and Queen guitarist Brian May.
-Gaga and Garibay are the album's musical directors.
+Gaga co-wrote and co-produced it with other producers, including Fernando Garibay and RedOne, who had previously worked with her.
+She also worked with musicians including E Street Band saxophonist Clarence Clemons and Queen guitarist Brian May.
+Gaga and Garibay served as the album's musical directors.

-The music of Born This Way stems from the synth-pop and dance-pop styles of her previous material while incorporating different forms of instrumentation from that on her previous releases, such as electronic rock and techno.
+The music on Born This Way builds on the synth-pop, electropop, and dance-pop styles of Gaga's previous material while incorporating instrumentation different from that of her earlier releases, including electronic rock and techno.
 It features a broader range of genres, such as heavy metal, disco, house, and rock and roll, while its lyrical topics include sexuality, religion, freedom, feminism, and individualism.
 Despite divided opinions among religious and conservative commentators, the album was well received by music critics, who praised the varying musical styles and Gaga's vocals.
 Several music publications included the album in their year-end best-of lists.
 Born This Way received three Grammy Award nominations, including Gaga's third consecutive nomination for Album of the Year.
 In 2020, Rolling Stone included it in their updated list of the 500 Greatest Albums of All Time.